Cleansing Jewel: A Neural Spelling Correction Model Built On Google OCR-ed Tibetan Manuscripts: Training, Evaluation, Results

 \subsection{Results}

-Overall, our Transformer + Confidence Score mechanism architecture outperforms the rest of the architectures (Table. \ref{tab:5}).
+Overall, our Transformer $+$ Confidence Score mechanism architecture outperforms the rest of the architectures (Table. \ref{tab:5}).
 Compared to the Transformer architecture, our model improved the Loss by 23.26\% and CER by 30.66\%.
-More importantly, these results suggest that the Transformer + Confidence Score mechanism is able to attain both a broad and deep understanding of the Tibetan language.
+These results suggest that the Confidence Score mechanism is able to capture meaningful information from the confidence scores provided by Google’s OCR system.
 As a corpus-based metric, a CER of 0.1226 suggests an in-depth ability to understand and predict individual words and phrases.
-Compared to LSTM-2-LSTM or GRU-2-GRU, which both suffer from a significantly higher CER, the Transformer + Confidence Score mechanism is able to not only boost performance across all three categories of interest but also exhibit a more well-rounded, complete understanding of Tibetan semantics and vocabulary.
+Compared to LSTM-to-LSTM or GRU-to-GRU, which both suffer from a significantly higher CER, the Transformer $+$ Confidence Score mechanism is able to not only boost performance across all three categories of interest but also exhibit a more well-rounded, complete understanding of Tibetan semantics and vocabulary.